Tamar-Friedlander-Lab/evol-RNase-based-SI_stochast_simul/README.md

 ###############################################################################################################

-This stochastic simulations studies the evolution of a finite population of individuals carrying an S-locus, via rounds of mutation and selection, in search for trajectories of allelic expansion, where crossbreeding between individuals is determined by their allelic content.
+This stochastic simulation studies the evolution of a finite population of individuals carrying an S-locus, via rounds of mutation and selection, in search for trajectories of allelic expansion, where crossbreeding between individuals is determined by their allelic content.

 Source Code:

-The following is the order of running the python scripts to regenerate the whole datasets.
+The following is the order of running the Python scripts to regenerate the whole datasets.
 To regenerate the whole datasets for a single run, it takes from 96 hrs to 120 hrs depending on the parameter sets:

 1. group_complete_by_mis.py